protocol/web3-dev-team/proposals/ipfsio-modular-rework.md

 1. 🚧 **(In progress with MOXY, ETA end Q1)** 🚧  [Rebuild IPFS blog](https://github.com/ipfs/ipfs-blog/issues) with additional news/events/links functionality, improved search, Forestry CMS publishing, and consistency with org usage of VuePress platform.
 2. **(MOXY to begin after blog work complete)** "Lift-and-shift" migration of existing ipfs.io content alongside the new blog/news site.
 This enables us to maintain a baseline-functional public-facing site while working and implementing the remaining project "modules" in parallel.
-3. Parallel creation and as-done implementation of the remaining "modules" in the [ipfs.io IA outline](https://docs.google.com/document/d/1ni0kQNTLJ8VcpCu-zvpyWceZ3qbZWTJSJVRLCsOxvbY/edit#):
+3. Parallel creation and as-done implementation of the remaining "modules" in the [ipfs.io IA outline](https://docs.google.com/document/d/1ni0kQNTLJ8VcpCu-zvpyWceZ3qbZWTJSJVRLCsOxvbY/edit#). **IMPORTANT: Items that risk substantial reworking when reframed in a w3dt mental model will not be tackled until that model is solidified.**
     - 🚧 **(In progress with PL video team, ETA early Q2)** 🚧  First in “Builders Series” testimonial videos, featuring Pinata ([PRD](https://docs.google.com/document/d/1zOahZK2268i96o3JooiCf8rXBvFgXhUBtQhrSG1pnWg/edit#))
     - 🚧 **(In progress [with Agency Undone](https://github.com/ipfs/website/issues/410), ETA early/mid Q2)** 🚧 Interactive ecosystem directory *(note: this codebase will also be used for Filecoin ecosystem showcase)*
     - “About IPFS” video & interactive explainer ([PRD](https://docs.google.com/document/d/1Av70fWel_BkpPEZ-aQFg3AenW0xfCfaZ6zvC409IoLQ/edit#))